 Lspar is a nice option because (unlike traditional chemotherapy) it strictly kills lymphoma cells and will usually help the patient achieve either a partial or complete remission while the family is trying to decide how to proceed.
 The oncologist will also typically start prednisone at the same time.
 Prednisone also kills lymphoma cells.

 If the family decides to pursue traditional chemotherapy, it should be started within the next week (to capitalize on the progress Lspar has made).

 Dogs will live the longest if they receive a multi-drug protocol such as a CHOP protocol.
 A common CHOP protocol is the Wisconsin protocol.
 This involves giving 16 chemotherapy treatments over 25 weeks.
-In general, the average survival for a B cell patient receiving this type of protocol is 10-12 months (this is calculated from the time of diagnosis).
-The average survival for a T cell patient is 6 months, which is about half as long.
+In general, the average survival for a B cell patient (diffuse large B cell lymphoma) receiving this type of protocol is 10-12 months (this is calculated from the time of diagnosis).
+The average survival for a T cell patient (peripheral T cell lymphoma) is 4-6 months, which is about half as long.
 A small percentage of B cell patients will still be alive at two years.